 Film Courage: Eli, where does a great story begin for you?

-Film Courage: Could be both?
-You can maybe think of a movie that drew you into your love for film.
+Film Courage: Could be both.
+Maybe think of a movie that really drew you into your love for film.

-Eli: I guess it’s not necessarily the story that engages me, it’s more point of view.
-I think point of view is the most important thing because I think that we tell a lot of the same stories but it is the way that they are told, the waythat they are executed that makes them interesting, that makes them unique.
-I think that’s the thing that I respond to, that’s the thing that I’m most conscious of, what is my point of view in trying to tell a story.
-What am I trying to get at that’s different than someone else’s approach to the story?
+Elias: I guess it’s not necessarily this, it’s not necessarily the story that engages me, it’s more the point of view.
+I think point of view is the most important thing because I think that we tell a lot of the same stories but it is the way that they are told, the way that they are executed that makes them interesting or makes them unique and I think that’s the thing…(Watch the video interview on Youtube here).

 ELIAS DAUGHDRILL, ASSOCIATE PROFESSOR – FILM LONG BEACH CITY COLLEGE.